wallarm/product-documentation/docs/4.6/fast/en/poc/integration-overview-ci-mode.md

 This scenario is shown in the picture below:

-![An example of a CI/CD job with FAST node in the CI Mode][img-sample-job-ci-mode]
+![!An example of a CI/CD job with FAST node in the CI Mode][img-sample-job-ci-mode]

 The corresponding workflow steps are: